-If you would like to help your HOA see the benefits of solar, you can contact Go Solar Group.
-We will set up a free in-person appointment to present the facts to your HOA.
+Those who would like to help their HOA see the benefits of solar can contact Go Solar Group.
+We will schedule a free in-person appointment, presenting the facts to your HOA.

 What safety standards must be followed, and who provides oversight?

-What standards solar installers should adhere to depends on the area(s) they serve.
+The standards solar installers should adhere to depend on the area(s) they serve.
 Each state and local government within the state has different regulations.

 Each solar company has the responsibility to meet regulations.
-Go Solar Group will make sure your solar array meets these guidelines.
+Go Solar Group makes sure each of our installations meets these guidelines.

 Who’s responsible for the lien disclosure?

-It’s the responsibility of the loan or lease officer to notify of all the details relating to the purchase.
+It’s the responsibility of the loan or lease officer to notify customers about the details relating to the purchase.
 Many, however, don’t read the fine print.

 Buyers need to make sure they know what they’re getting into before they sign anything.
-Those not aware of liens on their homes have become one of the problems homeowners face during solar financing.
+One thing that can cause issues is if a lien gets placed on the home.
 Make sure you know if the loan places a lien and what it’s on.

 Solar homes with a lien placed on the house make it harder to sell or refinance the home.
 While difficult, it’s possible to have the lien removed during refinancing.
-It’s also possible to remove the lien and uninstall the system if you sell the home.
+It’s also possible to remove the lien and uninstall the system if you sell the home without the system.